tapanther/Tritan/docs/MajorPowers/Republic.md

 - *Parliamentary Election* :

+    Every year, on the Winter Solstice, citizens of the Republic gather to nominate candidates for Parliament.
+Although the position lacks real legislative authority, Member-Electors of Parliament carry a great deal of influence within the Republic.
+Each District and recognized Guild is free to select a Member-Elector by whatever means they see fit.
+As a result, different mechanisms have arisen over the years in each body, from a random lottery draw to highly contested popular elections.

+- *Election of a Lord Protector* :

     Upon the death of the Lord Protector, each Republic District is represented in Parliament by a Member-Elector.
 The Electors are sequestered in the Lord Protector's Palace until a unanimous decision has been reached, and a new Lord Protector has been elected.

 - *Draft Lottery* :